Fujifilm XP140 vs XQ2

 - More heavily discounted: Has been around for much longer (launched in January 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the XP140 comes out slightly ahead of the XQ2 (9 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the XP140 emerges as the winner of the contest (10 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm XP140 and the Fujifilm XQ2 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera listing whether the two cameras rank among the cream of the crop.